How to create a subscription box website in WooCommerce

 WooCommerce subscription boxes are a great way to build a stable business because they allow sellers to generate predictable recurring revenue.
 Once you set a price for your subscription box, you’ll know exactly how much you’ll earn based on the number of subscribers you have.

-In this article, we’ll show you how to create a subscription box website on WooCommerce in two different ways.
+In this article, we’ll show you how to create a subscription box website on WooCommerce in two different ways – both using the WooCommerce Product Table plugin.
 You can choose to sell WooCommerce subscription boxes with pre-defined content or set up a build-your-box type subscription box.

 But before we begin, let’s take a look at some examples of subscription boxes and how to get started planning your WooCommerce subscription box business.